-The ONDL operates a set of five laboratories.
+We carry out most of our research work at the ONDL.
+The ONDL operates a set of five laboratories, a preparation room and a facilities farm.
 These have been set up over four phases beginning in 2005.
 The final phase was completed in 2010.
-Rebuild in 2016 to comply with fire safety standards.
 ONDL 1-4 are a set of Class 1000 and Class 10,000 cleanrooms (total area 240 sq m) with local Class 100 clean space, while ONDL 5 is a wet chemistry laboratory.

 ONDL 1: Class 1000 Fabrication Facility with full capabilities

-CF4-based RIE; and general O2 barrel plasma), glovebox
+in optical lithography, general O2 barrel plasma, glovebox

 fabrication with integrated spinner and a customised